-Wes (a) to select the World Time Mode (WT) as shown on page E-24.
+World Time would be used to be used.
+The world time Mode (WT) as shown on page E-24.
 One second after WT appears on the display, the city code of the currently selected World Time City will scroll once in the upper display.
 After that, the World Time City's city code will be displayed in the upper display.